Boars Hill

 Boars Hill is a hamlet 3 mi southwest of Oxford, straddling the boundary between the civil parishes of Sunningwell and Wootton.
-Historically, part of Berkshire until the 1974 boundary changes transferred it to Oxfordshire.
+It consists of about 360 dwellings spread over an area of nearly two square miles as shown on this map from the long established Boars Hill Association.
+Historically, it was part of Berkshire until the 1974 boundary changes transferred it to Oxfordshire.

 History

 The earliest known record of Boars Hill (or Boreshill) is from the 12th century.
 The greater part of Boars Hill was historically a manor of the parish of Cumnor until the 19th century when the parish of Wootton was formed.
 Until the late 19th century the hill was almost bare and had fine views - northwards to the city of Oxford, southwards to the Downs and westwards to the upper Thames valley.
 At that time many houses were built on Boars Hill, and the new residents planted trees and erected fences and walls; within a few decades they had hidden the celebrated views from all but a few places.

 Churches

 Church of England

 Boars Hill does not have its own Church of England parish church.
 As it straddles two parishes the respective parts of Boars Hill are served by St. Peters, Wootton and St. Leonard's, Sunningwell.